Quality content is the backbone in any inbound digital marketing strategy.

 Once you’ve identified a topic that interests your persona, do some research to determine what’s already been said about it and how you can say it better or differently.

 Start by doing some Google searches around the keyword phrases you’re looking to target.
-Read other content on your chosen topic to determine what type of content Google sees as relevant to the query which opportunities you have to create something better than what’s currently offered.
+Read other content on your topic to learn what kind of content Google sees as relevant to the query and uncover opportunities to create something better.